RRZE-HPC/BBP-ECM-RA/app-bench/src/README.txt

 $ git clone --recursive https://github.com/sharkovsky/CoreNeuron.git

-depending on which benchmark you will run, you can build the general version
+depending on which benchmark you will run, you can build the general version (also good for synthetic benchmarks)

 $ git checkout perf_eng_erlangen